-This unit deals with how organisations and individuals confront the challenges of intransigent social problems.
+This unit deals with how organisations and individuals confront the challenges of intransigent or wicked social problems.
 A basis for social innovation theory and practice will be explored.
 Social innovation solutions often work where traditional solutions fail, because social problems have become inured to traditional solutions.
-Social innovation solutions are designed to be relatively low-cost, sustainable, and disruptive.
-You will be introduced to design thinking and collaborative ways of using an eco-system approach to resolve complex problems by offering ways of providing social benefit.
+Social innovation solutions are often designed to be relatively low-cost, sustainable, and disruptive.
+You will be introduced to human centred design thinking and collaborative ways of using an eco-system approach to resolve complex problems by offering ways of providing social benefit.
 An introduction will be provided to the concept, practice and impact of measurement in a social innovation context.
-A grounding in empirical evidence will be provided to support effective change initiatives.
-A case study analysis approach will used to enable you to develop the ability to assess and design solutions to enduring global social issues.
+A case study analysis approach will be used to enable you to develop the ability to assess and evaluate solutions to enduring global social issues.
 Social innovation’s value is usually available to society rather than to individuals or individual organisations.
 A sophisticated understanding of how social innovation fits into the role of transformative global leadership will be provided.
 Finally, you will become equipped and adept at applying problem-solving skills, active/participatory research skills, and the notion of fast prototyping to ‘live test’ solutions.

 |Fraction of Full-Time Student Load||0.125|